- Home

 Tax Increment Financing (TIF)

-After January 1, 2022 only TIF #3 will provide funding for private rehab projects based on incremental property tax revenues as defined by Illinois TIF statutes.
-TIF #3 is very substantially smaller in area and revenue than TIF #1 at its height.
-At one time TIF #1 generated over $7 million a year in incremental revenue; TIF #3 is expected to generate about $460,000 in FY2022.
+Previously, TIF #1 had supported several significant redevelopment projects in this area.
+With TIF #1 ending after 2021, the City established TIF #3 to continue the momentum of redevelopment.
+A number of properties that previously existed within TIF #1 now lie within the boundaries of TIF #3.
+TIF #3 is substantially smaller in area and revenue than TIF #1 at its height.
 TIF #1 once comprised about 19% of DeKalb’s corporate limits; TIF #3 is basically the downtown central core following IL Rt.
 38 from the NIU lagoon eastward to about Dodge Avenue and extending north and south of Lincoln Highway by about two blocks in either direction.
-The following projects will be funded in FY2022:

 The City's TIF Map can be viewed here.